Math

 Math Meets Fashion

-Sometimes people think creative jobs and math jobs are on opposite ends of the spectrum.
-Dispel that myth by introducing your students to Tim Gunn, the former co-host of Project Runway and current co-host of Making the Cut, as he and three students take a close look at math in fashion.
+Creative fields like fashion often intersect with math in surprising ways.
+Introduce your students to Tim Gunn, the former co-host of Project Runway and Making the Cut, as he and three students take a close look at math in fashion.
 They also consult with renowned fashion designer Diane von Furstenberg to hear her thoughts on how math comes into play every day in the world of clothing design.

 Math Meets Culinary Arts

 Among the many jobs that use math, careers in the food industry range from master chef to nutritionist to restaurateur.
-Join Carla Hall from The Chew as she guides three students through the ins and outs of how math works in culinary arts, and stay tuned for guest appearances from a Top Chef winner and former first lady Michelle Obama!
+Join chef Carla Hall, former co-host of The Chew, as she guides three students through the ins and outs of how math works in culinary arts.

 Math Meets Homebuilding

-Ty Pennington, host of ABC’s Extreme Makeover Home Edition, introduces two students to the many jobs that require math in the homebuilding industry, including carpenter, architect, project manager, and engineer.
-The students discover that without math, it’s impossible to plan and construct a house, especially when taking into account local weather and the environment.
+Ty Pennington, former host of ABCs Extreme Makeover Home Edition, introduces two students to the many jobs that require math in the homebuilding industry, including carpenter, architect, project manager, and engineer.
+The students discover that without math, its impossible to plan and construct a house, especially when taking into account local weather and the environment.

 Related Reading